Sanavixx/PowerShell/README.md

 # PowerShell

-Repository of scripts I've written to assist during my IT career.
+Repository of scripts I've written during my IT career.